The Homeopathic Vet

 The training of a homeopathic vet: In the UK, many practices and individuals have started to use some homeopathic medicines.
 A smaller number have gone on to study in post-graduate courses run by Faculty-Accredited Training Centres, in order to learn proper application.
 Fewer still have put their development to the test by taking the Faculty of Homeopathy examination: VetMFHom.
 The Faculty of Homeopathy has also created some veterinary ‘Fellows’ (VetFFHom) in recognition of their service and contribution to the advancement of homeopathy.
 The Faculty also importantly defines bounds of competence for those who take its examinations.
 For instance, LFHom(Vet) is awarded to those who have carried out preliminary study and have passed a basic entry-level examination.
 Holders of this preliminary qualification are not expected or encouraged to invite or to accept referrals from other practices or to undertake independent homeopathic practice.
 Homeopathic vets are usually members of the BAHVS and sometimes of the Faculty of Homeopathy.
 There is a Code of Practice, up to which members of each of these bodies have signed.

-Homeopathic vets may or may not use other forms of complementary and alternative medicine alongside their use of veterinary homeopathy.
+Homeopathic vets may or may not use other forms of complimentary and alternative medicine alongside their use of veterinary homeopathy.

 In the UK, many practices and individual homeopathic vets have started to advertise their use of homeopathic medicines.
 These will not yet all be working on proper homeopathic or holistic principles or providing essential diet work but there is at least increased interest and usage in the profession, which has to be considered a step forward.
 As an individual homeopathic vet’s experience builds, so will the philosophy and methodology.